Norfolk, Virginia: 20th century to present

 1907 brought both the Virginian Railway and the Jamestown Exposition to Sewell's Point.
 The large Naval Review at the Exposition demonstrated the peninsula's favorable location and laid the groundwork for the world's largest naval base.
 Southern Democrats in Congress gained its location here.
 Commemorating the tricentennial anniversary of the founding of Jamestown, the exposition featured many prominent officials, including President Theodore Roosevelt, members of Congress, and diplomats from twenty-one countries.
 By 1917, as the US prepared to enter World War I, the Naval Air Station Hampton Roads had been constructed on the former exposition grounds.
 This facility was established as an air training station and a patrol base to conduct experimental work in seaplane operations at the Naval Operation Base.

 In the first half of the twentieth century, the city of Norfolk expanded its borders through annexation.
 In 1906, the city annexed the incorporated town of Berkley, making the city cross the Elizabeth River.
 In 1923, the city expanded to include Sewell's Point, Willoughby Spit, the town of Campostella, and the Ocean View area.
 The city included the Navy Base and miles of beach property fronting on Hampton Roads and the Chesapeake Bay.
-After a smaller annexation in 1959, and a 1988 land swap with Virginia Beach, the city assumed its current boundaries.
+After additional annexations in 1955 and 1959, and a 1988 land swap with Virginia Beach, the city assumed its current boundaries.

 The establishment of the Interstate Highway System following World War II brought new highways to the region.
 A series of bridges and tunnels, constructed during fifteen years, linked Norfolk with the Peninsula, Portsmouth, and Virginia Beach.
 In 1952, the Downtown Tunnel opened to connect Norfolk with the city of Portsmouth.
 The highways also stimulated the development of new housing suburbs, leading to the population spreading out.
 Additional bridges and tunnels included the Hampton Roads Bridge-Tunnel in 1957, the Midtown Tunnel in 1962, and the Virginia Beach-Norfolk Expressway (Interstate 264 and State Route 44) in 1967.
 In 1991, the new Downtown Tunnel/Berkley Bridge complex opened a new system of multiple lanes of highway and interchanges connecting Downtown Norfolk and Interstate 464 with the Downtown Tunnel tubes.

-In 1954 the Supreme Court ruled in Brown v.
+In 1954, the Supreme Court ruled in Brown v.
 Board of Education that segregated public schools were unconstitutional, as the public system was supported by all taxpayers.
 It ordered integration, but Virginia pursued a policy of "massive resistance".
 (At this time, most black citizens were still disfranchised under the state's turn-of-the-century constitution and discriminatory practices related to voter registration and elections.)
 The Virginia General Assembly prohibited state funding for integrated public schools.